T-crtl/ventas/README.md

 Web Application for DISTRIBUIDORA BLB
 Description

-# Sistema de Gestión de Ventas - Distribuidora BLB
+# Intern System - Distribuidora BLB
 ![Captura Dashboard](./screenshots/dashboard_main.PNG)

 ## ✨ Features
-- ✅ Registro de facturas con lotes
+- ✅ Invoice registration with batches
-- ✅ Búsqueda inteligente por folio/cliente
+- ✅ Intelligent search by folio/client
-- ✅ API de integración (FastAPI)
+- ✅ Integration API (FastAPI)

 This project is a custom system designed to meet the specific requirements of the company DISTRIBUIDORA BLB.
 It is tailored to their needs and includes the following features: